rockero-cz/rockero-wiki/en/architecture.md

 Middleware is a way to filter and modify incoming HTTP requests in your application, allowing you to perform various tasks such as authentication, authorization, and session management.

 You should create middleware in cases when you need to do some specific logic for a specific group of routes.
+[Read more](https://laravel.com/docs/middleware)

 **Create command:** `php artisan make:middleware HandleLocale`